Regular Expressions in Ruby: Guide to Pattern Matching

 The =~ operator returns the index of the first match or nil if no match is found.
 Ruby also provides the .match() method, which returns a MatchData object with rich information about the match.

 At its core, regex matches characters against patterns.
 The most basic patterns match literal characters, but the real power comes from character classes and quantifiers.
+The simplest use case is checking whether a specific substring appears in a larger text, which Ruby makes straightforward with either the operator or the match method.

 text = "The quick brown fox jumps over the lazy dog"